Winterize your yard.

 The next thing to be aware of is your irrigation system.
 Plants still need water over the winter, but the cooler weather reduces their need, and cool temperatures reduces evaporation.
 The amount of irrigation your yard needs will drop significantly compared to the summer or fall.
 Start by reducing the amount of water used each time your sprinklers run, and then increase the interval between watering.

 Most irrigation controllers have a handy adjustment tool labeled “seasonal adjustment.”
 It adjusts how long your sprinklers run by a certain percentage.
 As the weather cools in the fall, you should turn down the seasonal adjustment to compensate.
 Once winter weather sets in and plant growth slows, reduce your frequency to once every other week or once per month.
 Each yard is different, so keep an eye on your plants as you adjust your irrigation.
 If plants look dry, add a watering day or increase your seasonal adjustment a little.
-We have a partnership with Gary over at Bluebird Irrigation.
-You can see his website here.
+Ask us how to winterize your system.

 One of the disadvantages to our warmer winters is that we don’t get a break from weeds.
 As the weather slowly changes, winter weeds like poa, bur clover, and hairy bittercress start to show up.
 In general, herbicides are less effective in the winter.
 Read the instructions carefully before applying anything.
 Many herbicides only work in certain temperature ranges.